Skip to content

 It’s one thing if Gloria’s bachelorette party is so wild it makes the front page of the newspaper.
 In that case, the information is public, and you can use the news story during your chat.
 However, social media remains a murky area of employee privacy.

-If Gloria’s Facebook settings are open and everyone can see her pictures from the bachelorette party, it’s probably okay to print out the pictures for use during your talk.
+If Gloria’s Facebook settings are open and everyone can see her pictures from the bachelorette party, it’s probably OK to print the pictures for use during your talk.
 However, you should proceed with caution if you can’t personally access her page.
-You should not ask another employee with access to her social media accounts to print out pictures for you or otherwise verify what’s on Gloria’s accounts.
+You should not ask another employee with access to her social media accounts to print pictures for you or otherwise verify what’s on Gloria’s accounts.

 Review your company’s progressive discipline policy